-- New class is selected for each Fall semester
+A new Radiography class is selected for each fall semester.

 - Diagnostic Radiography